Bosy-Ayman/DSAI-402-RL/Question Bank/Mock Reinforcement Learning Exam - Midterm.md

 * **Dilemma:** The agent must choose between:
     * **Exploitation:** Taking the action that is currently known to yield the highest reward to maximize the immediate return.
-    * **Exploration:** Taking a suboptimal or untried action to discover more accurate state/action values or potentially higher rewards in the long run. [cite: 1239]
+    * **Exploration:** Taking a suboptimal or untried action to discover more accurate state/action values or potentially higher rewards in the long run.
-* [cite_start]**Why it's pronounced in Model-Free RL:** In Model-Free learning, the true $q(s,a)$ values are initially unknown and are only estimations based on sampled experience[cite: 283]. [cite_start]If the agent only exploits its current best estimate (which could be inaccurate), it might never discover the truly optimal action, especially if that action has a large negative immediate reward but a large positive future reward. [cite: 706]
+* **Why it's pronounced in Model-Free RL:** In Model-Free learning, the true $q(s,a)$ values are initially unknown and are ==only estimations based on sampled experience==.
+If the agent only exploits its current best estimate (which could be inaccurate), it might never discover the truly optimal action, especially if that action has a large negative immediate reward but a large positive future reward.

 ### 5.2 Not Greedy Example Analysis